 Marine unProtected Areas

-In early 2021 we released a report which found that damaging fishing, like bottom trawling, is taking place in 98% of the UK's offshore Marine Protected Areas intended to protect vital seabed habitats.
+In early 2021 we released a report which found that damaging fishing, like bottom trawling, was taking place in 98% of the UK's offshore Marine Protected Areas intended to protect vital seabed habitats.

 The Marine unProtected Areas report details the results of a yearlong study by our team of experts, exploring fishing activity in the UK's offshore Marine Protected Areas.